-We, primarily through the Bank and certain non-bank subsidiaries, are subject to extensive federal and state regulation and supervision.
-Banking regulations are primarily intended to protect depositors' funds, the Federal Deposit Insurance Fund and the safety and soundness of the banking system as a whole, not stockholders.
+We are subject to extensive federal and state regulation and supervision.
+Banking regulations are primarily intended to protect depositors' funds, the DIF and the safety and soundness of the banking system as a whole, not stockholders.
 These regulations affect the Company's lending practices, capital structure, investment practices, dividend policy and growth, among other things.
 Congress and federal regulatory agencies continually review banking laws, regulations and policies for possible changes.
 Changes to statutes, regulations or regulatory policies, including changes in interpretation or implementation of statutes, regulations or policies, could affect the Company in substantial and unpredictable ways.
-Such changes could subject the Company to additional costs, limit the types of financial services and products the Company may offer, and/or limit the pricing the Company may charge on certain banking services, among other things.
+Such changes could subject the Company to additional costs, limit the types of financial services and products the Company may offer and/or limit the pricing the Company may charge on certain banking services, among other things.
 Compliance personnel and resources may increase our costs of operations and adversely impact our earnings.